TLRKiliann/nextjs14-vishwas/README.md

 All components are server component by default.

 - "use client"; (for client : module from 'next/navigation')
-for example: useRouter, useParams, useSearchParams...
+for example: useRouter, useParams, useSearchParams, usePathname, ...

 - "use server"; (for server actions : async + await) for example: by fetching data, non-interactive UI.